 - An atypical absence seizure looks like an absence seizure, but also includes repetitive behaviors.
 These behaviors include eye opening and closing, eyes rolling outward or inward, and body stiffening.

 - A partial seizure may affect one part of the brain.
 The symptoms may depend on where in the brain the abnormal activity is happening.
 It may be simple or complex.
 A simple partial seizure may not cause a loss of consciousness.
 A complex partial seizure may cause a loss of consciousness.
 Both types of partial seizures may cause jerky muscle movements, confusion, hallucinations, sweating, or repetitive behaviors.

 You may need any of the following:

 - An EEG records the electrical activity of your brain.
 It is used to find changes in the normal patterns of your brain activity.

-- A CT scan or an MRI may show abnormal areas in your brain.
+- A CT scan or an MRI may show abnormal areas in your brain or a tumor.
 You may be given contrast liquid to help the areas show up better.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have anything metal in or on your body.